WojciechMatuszewski/programming-notes/web/html.md

 You can put whatever inside those labels.
 Think images, or something else.
 Hide the radio buttons with CSS and you have a carousel!

 Pretty neat stuff

+## Labelable elements

+You most likely use `for` and `id` pairs to associate the `label` tag with an `input` tag.

+**But did you know you can associate the `label` with other elements, not just the `input` tag?**.
+In fact, you can do this for all _labelable_ elements.
+[Link to the spec](https://html.spec.whatwg.org/multipage/forms.html#category-label).

+> button input (if the type attribute is not in the Hidden state) meter output progress select textarea form-associated custom elements

+Very interesting!